THE PLATFORM

 Maybe you have a general idea of what you want your course topic to be, or maybe you have a few ideas, and aren’t sure which direction to take.

-If you're an author and have already published a nonfiction book, this process will be easier if you're creating a course on the same topic.
+If you're an author and have already written and published a nonfiction book, this process will be easier if you're creating a course on the same topic.

 A winning course idea is one that is useful, and able to be monetized.